The Universal One-Loop Effective Action with Gravity: Fermionic UOLEA in curved spacetime

 Note that the covariant derivative bears the gauge vector field $V$, and $X$ is a generic vector field.
 It means that $X$ can also be a gauge field $X=V'$, and in that case it seems that in the last two lines of Eq.~\eqref{1/mFerm} the vector gauge symmetry associated to $V'$ is broken.
 In fact, this is not the case.
 If from the start we have a Lagrangian with two vector gauge fields such that $\bar\psi(i\slashed\pa-\slashed V-\slashed V')\psi$, we can choose to proceed with the expansion by keeping $i\sdc\supset -\slashed V$ and deal with the other gauge field with $X=V'$ (recall that in Eq.~\eqref{FermDet} $Q$ comes in with a minus sign already).
 Using $i(\dc \mathcal{O})=i(\nabla \mathcal{O})-[V,\mathcal{O}]+i[\omega,\mathcal{O}]$ for any operator $\mathcal{O}$, and the cyclicity of the gauge trace, one can show that the last two lines of Eq.~\eqref{1/mFerm} can be rewritten without the explicit $X=V'$ terms and replacing $V$ by $V+V'$ in $i(\dc W_1)$ and $i(\dc A)$.
 Therefore, the vector gauge symmetry is preserved. \\

 Finally, the universal fermionic one-loop effective action in curved spacetime, up to dimension 5 operators, and including only curvature dependent operators, reads,

-The terms that involve only $W_0$, curvatures and field strengths can be recovered from Eq.~\eqref{UOLEAgravBos} by bosonising the functional determinant involving vector-like fermions, they are in agreement with \cite{Avramidi:2000bm}. $C_D(m^0)$ corresponds to the coordinate dependent term that arise because they depend on the $\gamma_5$ scheme in dimensional regularisation.
+The terms that involve only $W_0$ and curvatures invariants can be recovered from Eq.~\eqref{UOLEAgravBos} by bosonising the functional determinant involving vector-like fermions, they are in agreement with \cite{Avramidi:2000bm}.
+The rest consist in new operators and involve the curvature invariants and the fields $A$ and $W_1$, that chiraly couple to the integrated out fermion.
+To the best of our knowledge, these operators are new and were never computed before in the path integral approach.